cit-upenn/591-f16-api-testing-recitiation/README.md

 ### Install Package
 1. Go to [http://github.com/watson-developer-cloud/java-sdk](https://github.com/watson-developer-cloud/java-sdk)
 2. Download the JAR with dependencies
-3. Copy the jar to your working directory
+3. Copy the jar to your a folder named lib working directory
 4. Add jar to Eclipse
 5. Fill in TweetClassifier.java with your account info